scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 #### Numbered lists

 Numbered lists work in a similar way to bulleted lists, but you'll begin each line with a number, a period, and a space.
-The numbers themselves actually don't matter - markdown will simply recognize that you're starting a numbered list and count for you.

 ```
-1. Amanda
+1. Beagles
-2. Alison
+2. Corgis
-3. Jeremy
+3. Pitbulls
-2. Laura
 ```

-Will render as
+will render as...

-1. Amanda
+1. Beagles
-2. Alison
+2. Corgis
-3. Jeremy
+3. Pitbulls
-2. Laura

 #### Headings